top of page

 Charles Richard (aka "Dick") Horwitz Obituary *

-I am part of - arguably - the best tennis family in the history of the world.
+I am arguably part of the best tennis family in the history of the world.
 Read my two obituaries and comments below (titled "Tough Love the Hard Way" - the narration changes where appropriate) and

 learn why.